magento/merchdocs/src/customers/account-dashboard-gift-cards.md

 All operations for the gift card balance are available on the **Store Credit** page.

-## Apply gift card during checkout
+## Apply a gift card during checkout

-If the gift card account is not redeemable, gift card code can be used during the checkout.
+If the gift card is not redeemable, the gift card code may be used during checkout.

-1. During the `Review & Payments step` customer clicks **Apply Gift Card**.
+1. During the `Review & Payments step` click **Apply Gift Card**.

-1. Enters the gift card code.
+1. Enter the gift card code, then click **Apply**.
+The discount should be reflected in the 'Order Summary'.

-1. To check gift card's balance clicks **See Balance**.

-1. To apply gift card to the order, customer clicks **Apply**.

-Information about discount should be displayed in `Order Summary` section.

-1. When ready, customer clicks <span class="btn">Place Order</span>.
+1. Click <span class="btn">Place Order</span> to finalize the order.